StephonT/StephonT/README.md

 ## ✨Fun Facts About Me✨
 - Nickelodeon over CartoonNetwork (All That!)
 - I love to play video games 🎮 (PC Gamer)
-- I Play Basketball 🏀 every chance i get
+- I Play Basketball 🏀
 - I'm a husband
 - I'm a father to a 2 year old girl who is fully embracing the "terrible twos" stage!
 (Please Help Us!)
 <br>